galib45/digital-scalpel/content/tech/setup-hyprland-in-bare-metal-void-linux.md

 ln -s /etc/sv/polkitd /etc/runit/runsvdir/default/
 ```

-Now reboot and after login type `hyprland` in the tty and it will launch hyprland.
+Now reboot and after login type `Hyprland` in the tty and it will launch hyprland.